Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 "Speak of the Devil, by the way!"
 Nofl sang out.
 He pointed at a small monitor next to the door: Champion Gyotin was sprucing himself up and grooming his fur before ringing the doorbell.

 Daar rolled his eyes before he had a chance to stop himself.
-He *got* it, it was respectful and all that...but *damn* if he didn’t wish people’d just relax a bit around him!
+He *got* it, it was respectful and all that... but *damn* if he didn’t wish people’d just relax a bit around him!

 …But, well.
 He’d become the Great Father by brutally executing two good people for the crime of being stupid at the wrong moment.
 So…yeah.